core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Upon receiving a response matching with the group request before the amount of time T' has elapsed, the proxy proceeds according to the following steps.

-1. The proxy MUST include the Reply-To Option defined in {{sec-reply-to-option}} into the response.
+1. The proxy MUST include the Reply-From Option defined in {{sec-reply-from-option}} into the response.
 The proxy sets the option value as follows.

    The CRI present as first element of the CBOR sequence specifies the addressing information of the server generating the response.
 The second element of the CBOR sequence MUST NOT be present.

-   If the proxy supports caching of responses (see {{sec-proxy-caching}}), the proxy MUST include the Reply-To Option into the response before caching it.
+   If the proxy supports caching of responses (see {{sec-proxy-caching}}), the proxy MUST include the Reply-From Option into the response before caching it.
 This ensures that a response to a group request conveys the addressing information of the origin server that generated the response, also when the response is forwarded to a client as retrieved from the proxy's cache.

 2. The proxy forwards the response back to the client.
 When doing so, the proxy protects the response according to the security association it has with the client.